yidao620c/python3-cookbook/source/chapters/p13_utility_script_and_system_manage.rst

 第十三章：脚本编程与系统管理
 =============================

-Python provides a variety of useful built-in data structures, such as lists, sets, and dictionaries.
-For the most part, the use of these structures is straightforward.
-However, common questions concerning searching, sorting, ordering, and filtering often arise.
-Thus, the goal of this chapter is to discuss common data structures and algorithms involving data.
-In addition, treatment is given to the various data structures contained in the collections module.
+A lot of people use Python as a replacement for shell scripts, using it to automate common system tasks, such as manipulating files, configuring systems, and so forth.
+The main goal of this chapter is to describe features related to common tasks encountered when writing scripts.
+For example, parsing command-line options, manipulating files on the filesystem, getting useful system configuration data, and so forth.
+Chapter 5 also contains general information related to files and directories.

 Contents: